ccattuto/tinyqv-full-peripheral-vgaconsole/docs/info.md

 ## What it does

 The peripheral provides a 10x3 character VGA console supporting printable ASCII characters (32-126).
+It generates a 1024x768 60Hz VGA signal (63.5 MHz pixel clock, rounded to 64 MHz) suitable for a [TinyVGA PMOD](https://github.com/mole99/tiny-vga).
 The 10x3 text buffer is memory-mapped, hence it is possible to set individual characters using simple writes to the peripheral's registers.
 Non-printable ASCII codes are displayed as filled blocks.
-The peripheral triggers the user interrupt once per frame refresh, right after the bottom row of text has been displayed.
+The peripheral triggers the user interrupt once per frame refresh, after the bottom line of the screen has been painted.
 The console text is uninitialited at reset.

 ## Register map

 - The 10x3 character buffer is exposed via registers `CHAR0` to `CHAR29`.
-When writing to these registers, the lowest 7 bits of the written value contain the printable ASCII code, bit 7 controls the color of the character (0=color1, 1=color2).
+When writing to these registers, the low 7 bits of the written value contain the printable ASCII code, bit 7 controls the color of the character (0=color1, 1=color2).
 - Writing to `TXTCOL1` sets text color 1 (6 bits, 2 bits per channel, BBGGRR order).
 The default color is green (001100).
 - Writing to `TXTCOL2` sets text color 2 (6 bits, 2 bits per channel, BBGGRR order).
 The default color is magenta (110011).
 - Writing to `BGCOL` sets the background color (6 bits, 2 bits per channel, BBGGRR order).
 The default color is dark blue (010000).